berkus/berkus.github.com/_posts/tumblr/2012-03-25-optimizations.md

 ---
-title: Optimizations
+layout: post
 tags:
 - Clang
 - metta
 - llvm
 - sse
 - longjmp
-layout: post
+title: Optimizations
 ---
 The reason for not booting was simple - Clang, seeing that target is Pentium 4 and above, optimized some memmoves into SSE operations.
 Bochs didn't expect that.

-Now everything boots up until exceptions, at which point I believe the __builtin_longjmp primitive fails.
+Now everything boots up until exceptions, at which point I believe the \__builtin_longjmp primitive fails.
 Debugging it.